Acceleration: Demand for immediate repayment of the entire unpaid balance of the loan.

 Capitalized Interest: Unpaid accumulated interest added to the loan principal.
 Capitalizing interest increases the principal amount of the loan and, therefore, the total cost of the loan.

-Consolidation: The process of combining one or more Federal student loans into a single new loan.
+Consolidation: The process of combining one or more federal loans into a single new loan.

 Default: Failure to repay a loan in accordance with the terms of the promissory note.